QuiltServerTools/Ledger/docs/commands/export.md

 [export]
 # Files export location, default at "./<world-name>/data/"
 location = "..."
-# Export format. "csv" only currently.
+# Export format. "csv" only currently
 type = "csv"
+# The number of actions to query from the database at once when exporting
+batchSize = 10000
 ```

 **Exported CSV Example**